XSidik/CSHARP-etcd-cli/README.md

 - `put [key] [value]` - Store a key-value pair
 - `delete [key]` - Remove a key
 - `list` - Get all list key and value
+- `watch [key]` - Monitors changes to keys in etcd and outputs updates in real-time.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.